hashicorp/terraform-provider-awscc/docs/data-sources/ec2_ipam_pool.md

 - `locale` (String) The region of this pool.
 If not set, this will default to "None" which will disable non-custom allocations.
 If the locale has been specified for the source pool, this value must match.
 - `pool_depth` (Number) The depth of this pool in the source pool hierarchy.
 - `provisioned_cidrs` (Attributes Set) A list of cidrs representing the address space available for allocation in this pool. (see [below for nested schema](#nestedatt--provisioned_cidrs))
+- `public_ip_source` (String) The IP address source for pools in the public scope.
+Only used for provisioning IP address CIDRs to pools in the public scope.
+Default is `byoip`.
 - `publicly_advertisable` (Boolean) Determines whether or not address space from this pool is publicly advertised.
 Must be set if and only if the pool is IPv6.
 - `source_ipam_pool_id` (String) The Id of this pool's source.
 If set, all space provisioned in this pool must be free space provisioned in the parent pool.
 - `state` (String) The state of this pool.
 This can be one of the following values: "create-in-progress", "create-complete", "modify-in-progress", "modify-complete", "delete-in-progress", or "delete-complete"